 In 1940, the Connecticut Agricultural College became the University of Connecticut.
 That same year, a number of “schools” were established on campus, including the School of Education.
 Prior to that time, teacher training was considered a division.
-In 1999, the School of Education was renamed after Ray Neag, to honor him for his $21 million gift to the school.
+In 1999, the School of Education was renamed after Ray Neag to honor him for his $21 million gift to the School.

 The home of the Neag School of Education is the Charles B. Gentry Building.
 The original structure, built in 1960, stands as a tribute to the leadership of devoted educator and administrator Charles B. Gentry, who served as director of the Division of Teacher Training until 1940 and, from 1921 to 1940, held the position of dean and twice served as the University’s acting president.

-The new wing, however, brought new opportunities, including additional offices for faculty, staff and graduate students; flexible space for accommodating both large and small conferences and classes; high-tech conference rooms and classrooms, each equipped with interactive white boards; and an expansive atrium, which has become the heart of the school.
+Up to that point, Neag School of Education faculty, staff, and classes were spread among several buildings.
+The number of people supported by grants had nearly doubled during the previous four years, but there was no space for them to work.
+The building had also been facing a variety of environmental challenges.
+The new wing brought new opportunities, including additional offices for faculty, staff, and graduate students; flexible space for accommodating large and small conferences and classes; high-tech conference rooms and classrooms, each equipped with interactive white boards; and an expansive atrium, which has become the heart of the School.

-In conjunction with UConn’s new Academic Vision process in 2014, the Neag School undertook a thoughtful and comprehensive process to develop the school’s new Academic Plan.
-The Neag School’s newly formulated teaching, research, and outreach mission is well-aligned with the university’s academic vision.
+In conjunction with UConn’s new Academic Vision process in 2014, the Neag School undertook a thoughtful and comprehensive process to develop the School’s new Academic Plan.
+The Neag School’s newly formulated teaching, research, and outreach mission is well-aligned with the University’s academic vision.

-As the Neag School’s faculty, staff and students work together to advance the university’s mission, the Strategic Planning Committee put forth four areas of research strength and opportunity that position the school to play a leadership role at UConn, the state of Connecticut, the nation and the world:
+As the Neag School’s faculty, staff, and students work together to advance the University’s mission, the Strategic Planning Committee put forth four areas of research strength and opportunity that position the school to play a leadership role at UConn, the state of Connecticut, the nation and the world:

 - Equity and Social Justice